codemagic-ci-cd/cli-tools/docs/google-play/tracks/promote-release.md

 ##### `--release-status=statusUnspecified | draft | inProgress | halted | completed`

-Release status in a promoted track.
+Promoted release status in the target track.
 Default:&nbsp;`completed`
 ##### `--user-fraction=PROMOTED_USER_FRACTION`

-Fraction of users who are eligible for a staged release in promoted track.
+Fraction of users who are eligible for a staged promoted release in the target track.
 Number from interval `0 < fraction < 1`.
 Can only be set when status is `inProgress` or `halted`
 ##### `--version-code-filter=PROMOTE_VERSION_CODE`